ghostb0x/fem-newb-elearningLP/README.md

-# Typemaster Landing Page - Design from [Frontendmentor.io](https://www.frontendmentor.io)
+# E-Learning Landing Page - Design from [Frontendmentor.io](https://www.frontendmentor.io)

 This project uses a design from Frontend Mentor, which creates coding challenges for front end dev practice.